GiulioRossetti/dynetx/docs/tutorial.rst

 **************
-DyNet Tutorial
+DyNetx Tutorial
 **************

-DyNet is built upon networkx and is designed to configure, model and analyze dynamic networks.
+DyNetx is built upon networkx and is designed to configure, model and analyze dynamic networks.

 ------------------------
 Creating a Dynamic Graph